dhonus/dots/README.md

 # dots

-Dotfiles for my desktop/laptop setup.
+Dotfiles for my laptop setup.
 Inludes a simple script to symlink the dotfies.

 ![](screen.png)